Lloyd's of London chooses Brussels for EU base on strong regulation

 The subsidiary will be able to reinsure its business back to London, on similar lines to other Lloyd's hubs such as China, Nelson said, a model which insurance sources said made Brussels' pitch attractive.

-Dublin, initially seen as a favourite for Lloyd's and other insurers' EU subsidiaries, has complained to the European Commission that it is being undercut by rival centres.
+Dublin, initially seen as a favorite for Lloyd's and other insurers' EU subsidiaries, has complained to the European Commission that it is being undercut by rival centers.

 Trade body Insurance Ireland this week called on its government for a review to help Ireland "convert expressions of interest into investment decisions".